Quick Pinterest Wins: 15 Things To Do In 15 Minutes

 Canva makes it super duper easy to quickly create a new Pin graphic template.
 You’ll definitely want to “make it your own” so your design doesn’t look like everyone else’s.

-In February 2019, we’ll be launching an entire month of content around using Pinterest to brand (or re-brand) your business.
+Inside Pinterest PowerUp we have an entire month of content around using Pinterest to brand (or re-brand) your business.

 VIP Members will receive a special Guest Expert Training from Kara Fidd of Simplifying DIY Design!